-- (a) You must use a child passenger safety seat system to restrain a child when transporting the child.
-The restraint system must meet the federal standards for crash-tested systems as set by the National Highway Traffic Safety Administration and must be properly secured in the vehicle according to manufacturer's instructions.
-[Medium-High] - (b) You must secure each child in an infant safety seat, rear-facing convertible child safety seat, forward-facing child safety seat, child booster seat, safety vest, harness, or a safety belt, as appropriate to the child's age, height, and weight according to manufacturer's instructions for all vehicles specified in subsection (d) of this section, unless otherwise noted in this subchapter.
-[Medium-High] - (c) A child 12 years old or younger must not ride in the front seat of a vehicle.
-[Medium-High]
+- (a) You must use a child passenger safety seat system to restrain a child when transporting the child [Medium-High].
+The restraint system: - (1) Must meet the federal standards for crash-tested systems as set by the National Highway Traffic Safety Administration [Medium-High]; and - (2) Must be properly secured in the vehicle according to manufacturer's instructions [Medium-High]. - (b) You must use child safety seats and child booster seats that have not expired or been damaged or involved in an accident [Medium-High].

-(d) The following safety restraint devices for a child must be used when the vehicle is on and during all times when the vehicle is in motion [High]:
+- (c) You must secure each child in an infant safety seat, rear-facing convertible child safety seat, forward-facing child safety seat, child booster seat, safety vest, harness, or a safety belt, as appropriate to the child's age, height, and weight according to manufacturer's instructions for all vehicles specified in subsection (e) of this section, unless otherwise noted in this subchapter.
+[Medium-High] - (d) A child 12 years old or younger must not ride in the front seat of a vehicle.
+[Medium-High] - (e) The following safety restraint devices for a child must be used when the vehicle is on and during all times when the vehicle is in motion :